jessegoodier/f5-agility-labs-nginx/docs/class5/module3/lab3/lab5.rst

 Use External References to make your policy dynamic
 ***************************************************

 External references in policy are defined as any code blocks that can be used as part of the policy without being explicitly pasted within the policy file.
 This means that you can have a set of pre-defined configurations for parts of the policy, and you can incorporate them as part of the policy by simply referencing them.
-This would save a lot of overhead having to concentrate everything into a single policy file.
+This reduces the complexity of having to concentrate everything into a single policy file.

 A perfect use case for external references is when you wish to build a dynamic policy that depends on moving parts.
 You can have code create and populate specific files with the configuration relevant to your policy, and then compile the policy to include the latest version of these files, ensuring that your policy is always up-to-date when it comes to a constantly changing environment.